Alendon/MintyCore/Documentation/articles/core-concepts/static-runtime.md

 ## Every part of the game should be modifiable.

 The core concept of a mod-able game.
 This includes adding new and altering other stuff.

-Partially it should be also allowed to remove other content if its known that this is safe and could cause (for example) problems otherwise.
+Currently it is not planned to allow the removal of content added by other mods.

 ## The runtime should be static.